posit-dev/bcorp-report/pbc-report.typ

 <tidyverse>
 The #link("https://www.tidyverse.org/")[#underline[tidyverse];] is an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar and data structures.

 The tidyverse consists of nine core packages (including ggplot2, tidyr and readr) and 31 packages overall.
-There are approximately 6.5 full time equivalent Posit employees developing Tidyverse and related open-source products as of December 2023.
+There are approximately #mark()[6.5 full time equivalent]
+Posit employees developing Tidyverse and related open-source products as of #mark()[December 2023] .

 #box(image("pbc-report_files/figure-typst/unnamed-chunk-9-1.svg"))